biointec/blamm/README.md

 blamm dict --help
 ```

-By default, `blamm` uses as many threads as the operating system suggests (typically the number of CPU cores or twice that number in case the CPU has hyperthreading enabled).
+By default, `blamm` uses as many threads as the operating system suggests (typically the number of CPU cores or twice that number in case the CPU has hyper-threading enabled).
 This may be changed using the `-t <val>` or `--numthreads <val>` option in the hist and scan modules.

 ### Dictionary module